KevinRnbrg/wedding_rsvp/README.md

 # wedding_1
-Website for the wedding of Kelli and Tanel.
+RSVP website for the wedding of Kelli and Tanel.

 Website contains following info:
 * when the wedding will take place (date);